jordanate/machine-learning-classification/README.md

 ![brain-showing-stroke.jpeg](https://github.com/jordanate/machine-learning-classification/blob/main/images/brain-showing-stroke.jpeg)

+**By:** Jordana Tepper, Troy Hendrickson, Viktoria Szontagh

 ## Overview

+This project analyzes existing data about various individuals - some who have had a stroke and many who have not - and their basic life and health information such as their age, BMI, smoking status, and average glucose levels.
+We use this data in order to develop a predictive model that can aid a stakeholder, Mount Sinai Hospital in New York, in determining whether or not a patient is at risk for a stroke during surgery.
+Although this data does not specifically discuss surgeries, an increased risk of stroke in general is likely linked to a risk of stroke during surgery.
+After utilizing the process of exploratory data analysis, we create several classification models to eventually reach the model with the highest and most appropriate recall.

-## Business Understanding
+## Business Problem

+Given that, globally, strokes are the 2nd leading cause of death (World Health Organization), and strokes are a common complication of surgery, The Mount Sinai Hospital in New York needs a preliminary screening test to assess a patient's risk of a stroke during surgery and determine if further screening should be done.

-In a hospital, when people's lives are at risk, it is always important to minimize the risk of misdiagnosing a patient, or in our case misclassifying someone who is at risk of having a stroke during surgery.
+Furthermore, in a hospital, when people's lives are at risk, it is crucial to minimize the risk of misdiagnosing a patient, or in our case falsely declaring that a patient is not at risk for a stroke (false negative).
+Consequently, given our stakeholder, we prioritize limiting the number of false negatives cases and therefore maximizing the true positive rate (recall).

 ## Data Understanding